tjhubert/photogallery/README.md

 <h4>bxSlider</h4>
 <p>This jQuery plug-in is used for browsing through photos in the Gallery (gallery.html) (or if clicking view from Home(index.html) tab.</p><br></br>
 <h4>JQuery</h4>
 <p>This is used for DOM manipulation.
-Clicking the button that displays the location of the image removes the current images, loads the images from /images, picks the images with the same tag as the button, appends the links of the images at the gallery.html under .bxslider, and reload the slider.
+Under gallery.html, there are buttons that shows location of the images were taken (Indonesia, Singapore, Japan, USA).
+Choosing the category of the location displays the corresponding images.
+Clicking the button removes the current images, loads the data from /mockup/data.json using ajax, picks the corresponding files from /images, appends the links of the files at the gallery.html under .bxslider, and reload the slider.
 Default is set as the first button(Indonesia) that calls the images with tag "Indonesia".</p>